My 5 Weirdest Binge Triggers

 I still don’t know why it happens, but I’ve had to be a lot more mindful of what I put into my ears now and it is probably one of the weirdest binge triggers out there.

 Second, on my list is after exercising.
-I suppose it’s not that uncommon because you’re tired, your blood sugar is going to be hit, the glycogen in your muscles is going to be depleted.
+I suppose it’s not that uncommon because you’re tired, your blood sugar is going to be hit, and the glycogen in your muscles is going to be depleted.
 So your body will want something.

 But for me, there have been times where I’d go from, rather than just eating something that’s going to support my recovery and get back the fuel I just burned off, to eating literally anything and everything I can get my hands on.